Any Which Way You Can: Plot

-Two years after throwing his fight with Tank Murdock, Philo Beddoe is still fighting in underground bare-knuckle boxing matches to make money on the side.
-Philo, who still lives with his mother, his brother Orville and orangutan Clyde, decides to retire when he realizes that he has started to enjoy the pain.
+Two years after throwing his fight with Tank Murdock, Philo Beddoe is still fighting in underground bare-knuckle boxing matches.
+He still lives with his mother, his best friend Orville and orangutan Clyde, and he decides to retire when he realizes that he has started to enjoy the pain.
 One evening, Philo encounters his ex-girlfriend, country-western singer Lynn Halsey-Taylor, singing at his favorite bar.
-Orville angrily reproves Lynn for her actions two years before.
-Lynn apologizes to Philo.
-Philo, initially gruff and reluctant, forgives her.
+Lynn apologizes to Philo, and he forgives her.
 They become a couple again and move in together.

-The Black Widows, the biker gang with a long-running grudge against Philo, return.
-They still want revenge for the destruction of their bikes.
-However, Philo bests them in a chase that runs through an asphalt machine during a road-paving project.
+The Black Widows, the biker gang with a grudge against Philo, return.
+However, he bests them in a chase that runs through an asphalt machine during a road-paving project.

 Meanwhile, Jack Wilson, a new breed of fighter from the East Coast who mixes martial arts with boxing, dominates the bare-knuckle circuit.
-He is so effective at maiming his opponents that his handlers cannot book fights for him.
 After a fight between a mongoose and a rattlesnake, one of the handlers realizes that if Philo, king of the West Coast brawlers, agreed to fight Wilson, it would be the biggest draw in the history of bare-knuckle boxing.
-Philo initially agrees to the fight but after much prodding from Orville and Lynn, withdraws.
+Philo agrees to the fight but after much prodding from Orville and Lynn, withdraws.
 The handlers, led by handicapper Jimmy Beekman and backed by the Mafia, kidnap Lynn to coerce Philo to show up for the fight.
 The fight is to take place near Jackson, Wyoming.
 The Black Widows follow Philo there.